Sophisticated restaurant atop the grand staircase at The Mint Museum with floor-to-ceiling windows and a gorgeous view of the courtyard below

 Go for: Dinner and drinks in a spot where you just might run into an athlete or celeb

-Design element we love: The entire text of War and Peace handwritten on the ceiling
+Design element we love: The entire text of The Art of War handwritten on the ceiling

 Don’t forget: Their desserts are insane.
 Save room.